Tools for Software Tracing

 What are the tracing tools?

 The tools include trace controllers that configure, start, update, and stop trace sessions, and trace consumers that receive trace messages generated during the sessions and convert the binary data into human-readable format for files or display.
-It also includes tools that combine both functions and tools that support the procedures.

 The tools support a variety of trace providers, including user-mode applications and kernel-mode drivers, which are instrumented for software tracing by using WPP software tracing or (Event Tracing for Windows (ETW).
 For a comparison of the two approaches to instrumenting your code, see When to Use WPP Software Tracing and Event Tracing for Windows (ETW).